 Your Google Workspace BAA covers Google applications.
 It provides no coverage for Chrome extensions, third-party integrations, or marketplace applications accessing Google Workspace data.

 Grammarly, Loom, Otter.ai, and similar Chrome extensions monitor browser content.
 Organizations also evaluating productivity tools like Notion for HIPAA compliance face the same third-party integration risks.
-A physician opens a patient chart in a web-based EHR while running Grammarly for Chrome.
+A physician opens a patient chart in a web-based electronic health record (EHR) while running Grammarly for Chrome.
 Grammarly scans the on-screen text.
 That text contains ePHI.
 You transmitted ePHI to a third party without a BAA.
 Most browser extensions operate with broad permissions: “Read and change all your data on all websites.”

 Google Workspace Marketplace offers thousands of applications integrating with Gmail, Drive, and Calendar.
 Each integration requests OAuth permissions.
 An application requesting “Read, compose, send, and permanently delete all your email from Gmail” gains full access to every message in every mailbox.
 If that vendor lacks a signed BAA, you created an unauthorized business associate relationship.

-Google Workspace Enterprise plans support BeyondCorp Enterprise, restricting Chrome extension installation to administrator-approved extensions.
-Organizations on Business Standard plans lack this control.
+Google Workspace Enterprise plans support Chrome Enterprise Premium (formerly BeyondCorp Enterprise), restricting Chrome extension installation to administrator-approved extensions.
+Organizations on Business Standard or Business Plus plans lack this control.
 Implement acceptable use policies prohibiting unauthorized extensions on devices accessing ePHI.
 Audit installed extensions using Chrome Browser Cloud Management.

+The audit fix.
 Document your ePHI transmission risk assessment.
 Deploy a patient portal for ePHI communications instead of relying on email TLS.
-Implement a calendar event naming standard using patient initials or MRN only, with clinical details in the description field.
+Implement a calendar event naming standard using patient initials or medical record number only, with clinical details in the description field.
 Configure default calendar sharing to show only free/busy time.
 Audit Chrome extensions across all workforce devices.
 Review OAuth permission scopes under Security, API Controls in the admin console.
 Require BAA execution before granting access to any third-party application touching ePHI.

 What Enterprise Security Controls Does Google Workspace Offer for HIPAA?